Manishearth/manishearth.github.io/source/_posts/2019-10-09-on-voting-systems.markdown

 As I understand it, voting in person at designated government offices[^3] is pretty much the same as voting in person at a polling place, it's just run by government employees instead of volunteers and open for a few weeks before election day.

-{% img center caption /images/post/polls/bling.jpeg 400 "Bling!"
-"Poll workers are given some neat bling to wear" %}
+{% img center caption /images/post/polls/bling.jpeg 400 Poll workers are given some neat bling to wear %}

  [^1]: Last year they required postage, but I they've changed that with <a href="https://www.sos.ca.gov/administration/news-releases-and-advisories/2019/no-stamp-no-problem-all-vote-mail-ballots-now-come-prepaid-postage-return-envelopes/">a law</a> this year.
 Yay!
  [^2]: Ostensibly because of fears of voter fraud, but they're largely unfounded &mdash; in practice this just reduces turnout